-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 "Well, then!
 If it's West Frampton they always say so.
 Nobody lives in East Frampton.
 Blighted.
 Has been for years."

-The advertisement phase may continue lor months, or even years, depending upon your skill.
-Eventually, though, your wife will embark on the next or telephoning phase.
-She will begin to call up the numbers in the ads –unless you act quickly.
+Eventually your wife will embark on the next, or telephoning, phase.
+She will begin to call up the numbers in the ads -- unless you act quickly.

 "Let me call, Phoeb.
 I want to check on the tax and mortgage situation."